ozone-his/ozone-docs/docs/implementers/branding-apps.md

 ## White-labelling Keycloak

-Keycloak controls how several pages look and behave, like the login page, the account page, and password emails.
+Keycloak controls how several pages look and behave, like the login page, the account page, admin console, and email templates.
 You can change all of these by using Keycloak themes.

 ### Types of Keycloak theme pages